Seljuk Empire: Culture and language

 In most of their coins, the Seljuk sultans used the Sasanian title of shahanshah (King of Kings), and even used the old Buyid title of "Shahanshah of Islam."
 The title of malik was used by lesser princes of the Seljuk family.
 Like the caliphate, the Seljuks relied on a refined Persian bureaucracy.
 The settlement of Turkic tribes in the northwestern peripheral parts of the empire, for the strategic military purpose of fending off invasions from neighboring states, led to the progressive Turkicization of those areas.
 According to the 12th-century poet Nizami Aruzi, all of the Seljuk sultans had a liking for poetry, which is also demonstrated by the large compilation of Persian verses written under their patronage.
 This had already started under Tughril, who was praised in Arabic and Persian by poets such as Fakhruddin As'ad Gurgani and Bakharzi, albeit he could not understand the verses.
 The last Seljuk sultan Tughril III was well known for his Persian poetry.
 The Saljuq-nama of Zahir al-Din Nishapuri, which was most likely dedicated to Tughril III, indicates that the Seljuk family now used Persian to communicate, and even were taught about the achievements of their forefathers in that language.

 Tughril relied on his vizier to translate from Arabic and Persian into Turkic for him, and Oghuz songs were sung at the wedding of Tughril to the caliph's daughter.
 Later sultans, like Mahmud, could speak Arabic alongside Persian, however, they still used Turkic among themselves.
 The most significant evidence of the importance of Turkic language is the extensive Turkic–Arabic dictionary, or the Dīwān Lughāt al-Turk, assembled in Baghdad for Caliph al-Muqtadi by Mahmud al-Kashgari.
 However, besides the Diwan, no works written in Turkic language survive from the Seljuk Empire.
-While the Maliknama was compiled from Turkic oral accounts, it was written in Persian and Arabic languages.
+While the Maliknama was compiled from Turkic oral accounts, it was written in Persian and Arabic.